jouni/j-elements/README.md

     </style>
     ```

-    The stylable mixin is basically a more versatile replacement for [`Vaadin.ThemableMixin`](https://github.com/vaadin/vaadin-themable-mixin/), which does not depend on Polymer.
+    The stylable mixin is basically a more versatile replacement for [`Vaadin.ThemableMixin`](https://github.com/vaadin/vaadin-themable-mixin/), and does not depend on Polymer.

 - **Teleporting element** (`src/teleporting-element.js`): An element prototype that can escape any stacking context, by “teleporting” itself directly under the `<body>` element when set “visible” (which is needed if any of the original parent elements creates a clipping stacking context):